-LEVEL - Activates the Level Select mode.
+Level - Activates the Level Select mode.
 Illuminates the Level/Address LED.
-Displays the currently selected level(s) by lighting the associated Data Key LEDs, with the first Data Key on the top row corresponding to level 1 and proceeding left to right, top to bottom.
+Displays the currently selected level(s) by lighting the associated Data Key LEDs.
+The first Data Key on the top row corresponds to level 1 and proceeds left to right, top to bottom.
 If no level is selected, no Data Key will be illuminated (refer to the Level Select Mode description).